PhotoCollageHub/SupportURL/README.md

 ## Welcome to Photo Collage Hub

 Hey!
-Welcome to our product.Hope your enjoy it.
+Welcome.
+Hope you enjoy our product.
-For any feedback and reporting bug please contact photocollagehub@gmail.com
+For any feedback and bug reporting, please contact via our email : photocollagehub@gmail.com